 She’s intelligent, strong and independent – a modern woman with strong but quiet feminist values.

 On the surface, she’s gracious.
-A warm smile calms strangers and puts them at ease.
+A warm smile greets strangers and puts them at ease.
 She’ll talk to almost anyone about almost anything and look them in the eye when she does it.
 There is no one Sam can’t reach out and touch.

 She got those traits from her mother – and living by Jesus’s example.

-Deep on the inside, Sam’s everything her outer-self isn’t.
+Deep on the inside, Sam’s a mess.

 It’s difficult to be Sam.